Disk Log Collection

 /data/logevery 30 seconds.

-On the Mount Volumes tab, enable Disk Log Collection and click Add Volume.
+On the Mount Volumes tab, click to enable Disk Log Collection and click Add Volume.

-On the Temporary Volume tab, input a name for the volume (e.g.
+On the Temporary Volume tab, enter a name for the volume (for example,

 demo-disk-log-collection) and set the access mode and path.
 Refer to the image below as an example.